earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/class-lessons/2017-02-22-spectral03-addititive-color-models-how-RGB-works.md

 The ~3 minute video below has no sound, but look closely as they zoom in on the pixels of an old school computer monitor.
-You will notice that each pixel is composed of three types of light red, green and blue.
+You will notice that each pixel is composed of three types of light: red, green and blue.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HzY4Q5fKxmU" frameborder="0" allowfullscreen></iframe>